 The QA150 makes ultra-low current measurements of your toughest real-time projects a snap.
 The QA150 is a high-side current-to-voltage converter, with nearly 1 MHz of bandwidth.
 Simply tap into the supplies of your project rails (5V, 3.3V, etc) and the QA150 will convert the currents to voltages that you can then capture on your scope, along with whatever other digital signals you might need to study.
 If you are trying to squeeze every last bit of energy from your batteries, the QA150 will give you insight into your product you likely haven't seen before.

 The QA150 is powered by the PC, but it's fully isolated.
 It offers high bandwidth and depending on your scope, can resolve from uA to amps.
-The best part is that it's a "true zero" design, which means that if you have no current flowing, then you'll measure an output voltage of microvolts--not tens of millivolts common with most current sensing solutions operating near their rail.
+The best part is that it's a "true zero" design, which means that if you have no current flowing, then you'll measure an output voltage of microvolts--not tens of millivolts common with most current sensing solutions operating near their zero.

 4 input channels, each with different sensitivity: